vbondarets/Great-Battle-ucode-connect-fullstack-race01/README.md

 # Great-Battle
-s a Hearthstone-style card game inspired by Marvel.
-A project built using node js, express, websocket, jwt, etc.
-You can get acquainted with the project by the link https://great-battle.herokuapp.com/ Or run it personally
+it's a Hearthstone-style card game inspired by Marvel. /n A project built using node js, express, websocket, jwt, etc. /n You can get acquainted with the project by the link https://great-battle.herokuapp.com//n Or run it personally
 To run the project, install the repository: git clone https://github.com/vbondarets/Great-Battle.git Go to directory: cd Great-Battle